sjparsons/sjparsons.com/about.md

 I’m currently working as a web developer in the [Digital communications team](http://digitalcommunications.wp.st-andrews.ac.uk/) at the University of St Andrews in Scotland.
 We’re transforming how the University approaches the web and other digital mediums.
-We committed to user-centered design, data-driven decisions and agile project management.
+We committed to user-centered design, data-informed decisions and agile project management.
 We’re passionate about meeting the demands of 21st century students and staff.
-At St Andrews, I created and now maintain a digital pattern library; it’s a vital element of our initiative to achieve a consistent look and feel across the University’s sites and applications.
+At St Andrews, I created and now maintain a [digital pattern library](http://digitalcommunications.wp.st-andrews.ac.uk/2015/06/16/an-introduction-to-the-digital-pattern-library/); it’s a vital element of our initiative to achieve a consistent look and feel across the University’s sites and applications.
 I am actively involved in both the design and strategy for digital products.
 I also maintain a 150+ site WordPress installation.

 <aside class="right-extend">